How our Bliss Filters work

 Best bets for dining

-• Jens' Restaurant is an Alaskan paradise which doubles as an eating facility.
+• Jens' Restaurant is an Alaskan paradise that doubles as an eating facility.
 The atmosphere is dramatic, and the entire place seems shrouded in mystery.
 The food is magnificent, although it is certainly out of the ordinary.
 If you are accustomed to traditional American seafood cuisine, get ready for a real experience, because you aren't on the mainland anymore!
 The menu changes daily, and the seafood dishes range from moderately exciting to sumptuous.
 In addition, the wine list is extensive, and for lunch there are a variety of Danish dishes that are scrumptious.

 • Simon and Seafort's Saloon and Grill is a premier spot for outstanding steak and seafood.
 The meat dishes are marvelous, and the bar here is fun and lively.
 The scenery around the restaurant is spectacular, and especially in the summertime, the view is splendid.